gasparka/spectrogram/README.md

 # Realtime GUI

 This is a Python GUI that plots the FFT frames from the remote diver in real-time.
-Example of turning on WiFy on a handset:
+Example of turning on WiFi on a handset:

 ![alt text](https://github.com/gasparka/realtime_spectrogram/blob/master/doc/wifi.gif "Wifi")